Richy-W/cpp-beginning-programming/README.md

-files from intro to programming
+Files from OCCC Intro to Programming.

-basic programing concepts
+Basic programing concepts